gregnrobinson/cloud-tools/README.md

   "image": "gregnrobinson/cloud-tools:latest"
 }
 ```
-Navigate to the bottom left corner of your screen and select `reopen in container`.
+Navigate to the bottom left corner of your screen, click the green section and select `reopen in container`.
 Now your running the container as the integrated terminal for the entire workspace.
 Your workspace is mounted to the container file system.

 ## Build locally using Docker